#log #commit #logged #applications #event-logging #events #networking

 When seeking an offset into a topic, logged will read through records sequentially as there is no indexing.
 This simple approach relies on the ability for processors to scan memory fast (which they do), and also for the application-level compaction to be effective.
 By "effective" we mean that scanning can avoid traversing thousands of records.

 The compaction of topics is an application concern and as it is able to consider the contents of a record.
 Logged provides functions to atomically "split" an existing topic log at its head and yield a new topic to compact to.
-The application-based compactor can then consume the existing topic, retain the records it needs in memory.
+An application-based compactor can then consume the existing topic, retain the records it needs in memory.
 Having consumed the topic, the application-based compactor will append the retained records to the topic to compact to.
 Once appended, logged can be instructed to replace the compacted log for the old one.
 Meanwhile, any new appends post splitting the log will be written to another new log for the topic.
 As a result, there can be two files representing the topic, and sometimes three during a compaction activity.
 Logged takes care of interpreting the file system and various files used when an application operates with a topic.

 When should you not use logged